Books Coming in 2025! Wild Hunts and Mermaids

 I will be posting chapters from books in both series over the next few months.
 Publishing "serials" is a surprisingly good way to force discipline on a writer.
 Not that Dickens et al. did it for that reason.
 They published for money and they threw in 10,000 words here and there to earn more money.
 But having material "out there," potentially available to readers, forces one to look at the material from that angle.
 I'm convinced, for instance, that scheduling a peer review for my students helps them more because it forces them to produce before the due date than because they actually pay attention to their peers' feedback.

 Hermes' Book: Hermes' book is based on a story I wrote over twenty years ago.
-In my world-controlled-by-gods, the gods can play with natural law.
+In my world-controlled-by-gods, the gods can tweak natural law.
 In a bid to keep their positions as "top gods," Zeus and Hera attempt to out-manuever the gods of agriculture by taking back control over the rules of death.
 They can only control death if it is a punishment rather than a cycle of death and rebirth.
 And they can only control death as a punishment if they have the means.

 They consequently task Hermes with finding the hounds for the Wild Hunt.
 In the original story, Artemis was tasked with locating these dogs since they are linked directly to Actaeon, the young man who saw Artemis bathing and was punished by being ripped apart by his friends-turned-into-dogs.